mjclemente/commandbox-cfc-to-markdown-docs/README.md

 Generate a markdown file with the documentation (default true).
 If false, the generated markdown is output to the terminal.

+#### `attemptMerge`

+Attempt to merge the generated CFC function documentation into the existing documentation file.
+Use with caution and inspect resulting file. (default false)

 ___

 ### A Note on CommandBox for New Developers